Pistrix/Zeros-of-Eisenstein-Series/README.md

 # Zeros-of-Eisenstein-Series
-Computations of Eisenstein Series and Related Objects All scripts are Pari/GP scripts, see https://pari.math.u-bordeaux.fr/pub/pari/manuals/2.11.1/users.pdf for more details on scripting with Pari/GP.
+Computations of Eisenstein Series and Related Objects.

+All scripts are Pari/GP scripts, see https://pari.math.u-bordeaux.fr/pub/pari/manuals/2.11.1/users.pdf for more details on scripting with Pari/GP.

 The repository contains three files: